-Students will be counted tardy if they are not in the classroom before the bell rings for the start of class.
-On the 3rd tardy, and each tardy thereafter, the student will receive an "ODR".
-Consequences for tardies will be assigned as follows:
+Students may be counted tardy if they are not in the classroom before the bell rings for the start of class.
+Tardies to class will be recorded by the classroom instructor.
+Consequences for tardies will be assigned according to the number of incidents recorded by the classroom teacher and may include ALC or detentions.